rajivsarvepalli/mock-alchemy/docs/user_guide/index.rst

 Asserts
 ~~~~~~~

-In real world though session can be interacted with multiple times to query some data.
+In the real-world, a SqlAlchemy session can be interacted with multiple times to query some data.
 In those cases ``UnifiedAlchemyMagicMock`` can be used which combines various calls for easier assertions::

     >>> from mock_alchemy.mocking import UnifiedAlchemyMagicMock